szymonlyszkowski/Soft-Computing/README.md

 ##Task 0 Linear Neuron

 Main purpose of this task was artificial neuron model implementation.
-Simple neuron is activated by identity function and is it trained using **Delta principle** so called: *backward propagation of error*.
+Simple neuron is activated by identity function and is it trained using **Delta principle**.
 Task should prove that neural network is trained correctly for equation set with exactly one solution.

 ##Task 1 MADALINE Network